 This is a very debatable subject.
 Even the professionals in the medical field differ on this subject.
-With extensive research, I have concluded that the main cause of a baby’s gassiness cannot be diet related.
+With extensive research, I have concluded that the leading cause of a baby’s gassiness cannot be diet related.
 Even bottle fed babies have gas.

-For example, when you drink soda, the carbonation can not go into your bloodstream or milk, thus it can not cause an infant gas problem.
+For example, when you drink soda, the carbonation cannot go into your bloodstream or milk; thus it cannot cause an infant gas problem.

-The most common ingredient in food, that gets absorbed into your bloodstream are proteins, sugars and even man made chemicals such as preservatives.
+The most common ingredient in food that gets absorbed into your bloodstream are proteins, sugars and even man-made chemicals such as preservatives.

 If you consider babies in different cultures, you will find that each culture have different foods on the ‘AVOID while breastfeeding’ list.